tuengominh/tuengominh.github.io/_assignments/week-04-electronics-production.md

 <p>After generating the first <code>.rml</code> file, I decided to go back to Fab Modules for its Tue-friendly UI.
 In order to mill 4 FTDI boards at the same time, we had to generate 4 files with 4 different origins: 0,0,0; 25,0,0; 0,35,0; and 25,35,0.
 For milling 4 UPDI adapters, we exported 4 files with 4 different origins: 0,0,0; 25,0,0; 0,25,0; and 25,25,0.</p>
 <p></p>
 <h6>Milling the PCB</h6>
-<p>We used the same SRM-20 machine and followed the same above-mentioned steps to mill the 4 boards.</p>
+<p>We used the same SRM-20 machine and followed the same above-mentioned steps to mill the 4 boards.
+Do I look like I was enjoying fixing the milling bit?</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-04/mill-1.jpg" class="img-fluid w-100"/>
-<p>Do I look like I was enjoying fixing the milling bit?</p>
 <p></p>
 <p>Below is a video recording the milling process:</p>
 <div class="text-center">